dshen1/jfisher-usgs.github.com/_posts/2012-05-30-jekyll-build-on-windows.md

 the file I downloaded was *python-2.7.3.msi*.
 Add *C:/Python27* to your PATH, a system environment variable.

-In order to install Pygments through the easy_install command, open a GitBash window and install [Distribute](http://pypi.python.org/pypi/distribute#installation-instructions):
+In order to install Pygments through the easy_install command, open a Git Bash window and install [Distribute](http://pypi.python.org/pypi/distribute#installation-instructions):

     $ curl -O http://python-distribute.org/distribute_setup.py